Would you like to help us?

-Ulster Project Utah is committed to identifying promising teen leaders from Utah and Northern Ireland and nurturing their growth as peacemakers by providing a safe, but challenging environment to learn the skills necessary to unite people whose differences divide them.
+Ulster Project Utah is committed to identifying promising teen leaders from Utah and Northern Ireland.
+We do this by nurturing their growth as peacemakers through the provision of a safe but challenging environment which allows them to learn the skills necessary to unite people whose differences divide their community.

 _ _ _ _ _

 We have a GoFundMe page – HERE

 c/o Our Saviour’s Lutheran Church

 Or contact our Treasurer Dave Warren at at 801-718- 6103 or email@example.com.

 We also have a need for material donations.
 Remember, we are caring for 28 teens every day for a month.
 Here is a list of some of the items we could use:

 - Lots of paper goods – cups, plates, bowls, napkins, plastic utensils, Ziplock bags, foil, paper towels, Clorox wipes, any kind of picnic supplies

 - Powdered lemonaide or other types of drink mixes, even hot chocolate for the campouts nights